shivramiyer22/agentic-customer-project/frontend/tests/TEST_RESULTS.md

 ✅ useSession hook tests

 ### Components (40/40 - 100%)
-✅ **MessageList Component (7/7):**
+✅ **MessageList Component (8/8):**
   - should render empty state when no messages
   - should render messages correctly
   - should display agent name for assistant messages
-  - should display contributing agents when present (NEW)
+  - should display contributing agents when present (Updated: "Contributing Agent Calls")
-  - should display contributing models when present (NEW)
+  - should display contributing models when present (Updated: "Contributing Model Calls")
-  - should display both contributing agents and models when both are present (NEW)
+  - should display both contributing agents and models when both are present
-  - should not display contributing info section when neither agents nor models are present (NEW)
+  - should not display contributing info section when neither agents nor models are present

 ✅ Header component tests (3/3)
 ✅ FileUploader component tests (3/3)